Market Chameleon Review

 There is a browser-based news feed that pulls headlines from various free sources.
 It’s not real-time nor streaming, but useful to pull press releases if searching for specific symbols.

 While there are numerous options trading and analysis services on the market, Market Chameleon tools are unique and intuitively designed to generate compelling data-driven trading ideas.
-While the navigation is clunky, the results are very powerful as I’ve been able to severely bolster trading ideas heading into each earnings season.
+While the navigation is clunky, the results are compelling as I’ve been able to severely bolster trading ideas heading into each earnings season.

 What Type of Trader is Market Chameleon Best For?